MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 - `Draw vertex labels` controls if the labels in the plabic tiling should be drawn or not.

 - `Draw face labels` controls whether the labels in the plabic graph are drawn or not.

+- `Highlight mutable faces` enables the highlighting of mutable faces of the plabic graph.
+This only works if the drawmode is set to `Straight`.

 - `adjust top label` if checked then a the boundary label of the plabic graph that should be drawn at the top can be chosen through the slider below.
 This adjusts both the embedding of the plabic graph as well as the corresponding tiling.